s0merset7/SomersetsBlog/content/posts/regex_walkthrough.md

 Make sure you have a good understanding of how to use Semgrep, especially with creating your own custom YAML rules
 ### Helpful Resources
 While creating your regex rules, it is helpful to have an area to test and experiment with different patterns.
 To do so, you can check out either:
-- [Semgrep Playground](https://semgrep.dev/editor) - where you can test custom Semgrep YAML rules agaisnt custom code
+- [Semgrep Playground](https://semgrep.dev/editor) - where you can test custom Semgrep YAML rules against custom code
-- [Regex Playground](https://regex101.com/) - where you can test specific regex patterns against custom datasets, in the upper right hand side it will even provide an explanation as to why it is matching certian cases
+- [Regex Playground](https://regex101.com/) - where you can test specific regex patterns against custom datasets, in the upper right hand side it will even provide an explanation as to why it is matching certain cases
-    - Please note that the compiler used on this site is not the same that Semgrep uses so there may be some small discrepencies between platforms
+    - Please note that the compiler used on this site is not the same that Semgrep uses so there may be some small discrepancies between platforms

 ### Semgrep YAML Rule Template
 The following is a template for a Semgrep YAML regex rule that you can use as a basis: